kristoffer-dyrkorn/software-renderer/tutorial/README.md

 The rest of the code remains the same.

 And with that, we can safely draw lots of triangles - without gaps or overlaps!
 But, we are not done yet.
-Go to the next section to see what happens when we start animating the triangles.
+We will now start animating the triangles.

 The [code for this section](4) and some [utility classes](lib) is also available.